arlac77/etag-cache-leveldb/README.md

 ## ETagCacheLevelDB

-Stores etags and bodies into leveldb. reconstructs response with body if etag or url matches. will store in the cache: url : etag etag : body
+Stores etags and bodies into leveldb.
+Reconstructs response with body if etag or url matches.
+Will store in the cache:
+url : etag
+etag : body